Mouchnino/moneyguru/README.md

+# moneyGuru

+This package contains the source for moneyGuru.
+Its documentation is [available online][documentation].
+Here's how this source tree is organised:

+* core: Contains the core logic code for moneyGuru.
+It's Python code.
+* cocoa: UI code for the Cocoa toolkit.
+It's Objective-C code.
+* qt: UI code for the Qt toolkit.
+It's written in Python and uses PyQt.
+* images: Images used by the different UI codebases.
+* debian: Skeleton files required to create a .deb package.
+* help: Help document, written for Sphinx.
+* locale: .po files for localisation.

+There are also other sub-folder that comes from external repositories and are part of this repo as git subtrees:

+* hscommon: A collection of helpers used across HS applications.
+* cocoalib: A collection of helpers used across Cocoa UI codebases of HS applications.
+* qtlib: A collection of helpers used across Qt UI codebases of HS applications.
+* ambuttonbar: Cocoa library to display filter buttons.
+* psmtabbarcontrol: Cocoa library for tabs.

 # How to build moneyGuru from source

 ## Prerequisites installation

-Then, you have to make sure that your system has to "non-pip-installable" prerequisites installed:
+Then, you have to make sure that your system has its "non-pip-installable" prerequisites installed:

-* All systems: Python 3.2+
+* All systems: [Python 3.2+][python] and [distribute][distribute]
 * Mac OS X: The last XCode to have the 10.6 SDK included.
-* Windows: Visual Studio 2008, PyQt 4.7+, cx_Freeze and Advanced Installer
+* Windows: Visual Studio 2008, [PyQt 4.7+][pyqt], [cx_Freeze][cxfreeze] and
+  [Advanced Installer][advinst] (you only need the last two if you want to create an installer)

 On Ubuntu, the apt-get command to install all pre-requisites is: